harishkrishnav/PounceScoreBounceBot/README.md

 This is a discord bot to handle pounces, bounces, scoring, and cleaning up in a quiz.
 This repo is currently under development and all feature suggestions, bug reports, pull requests are welcome.

+### NEW - Quiz Control and persistent storage of scores
+Use the commands `!startQuiz` and `!stopQuiz` to set the number of teams, clear all channels, and start saving scores into a file.
+The `!startQuiz <number of teams>` command must necessarily be run to initialise the bot and to have a quiz.

 ### Pouncing

 To pounce, a participant simply types